nashcom/domino-startscript/docs/index.md

 You can change the data directory in the rc_domino_config file.
 But the binary location and the notes:notes user and group should stay the same.

-You should stay with the standard `/local/notesdata`.
-This could be a separate mount-point.
+You should stay with the standard **/local/notesdata**.
-And you could also use the following directory structure for the other directories.
+At least the **/local** directory should be a separate mount point.
+In larger environments you might want to use separate mount points for different parts of the server.

+The following directory outline is used in our Docker Community project as well and is a best practice nameing convention.
+For smaller servers a single **/local** mount point is perfectly OK.
+Obviously **backup** should always be a separate mount point.

 ```
-/local/translog
-/local/nif
-/local/daos
+/
+├── local
+    ├── notesdata
+    ├── translog
+    ├── daos
+    ├── nif
+    ├── ft
+    ├── restore
+    └── backup
 ```

-Each of the directories could be a separate file-system/disk.

-If you have the standard environment you just have to untar the start-script files and start the install_script.
-It copies all the scripts and configuration and after installation you can use the "domino" command for everything.

-- The first command untars the files
-- The install_scripts writes all required files into the right locations with the right owner and permissions.
-- The next command enables the service (works for init.d and systemd)
-- And finally the server is started

 ## Download the start script tar file